Fernando Recio

-Fernando Recio Comí (列斯奧; born 17 December 1982) is a professional footballer who plays mainly as a central defender for Hong Kong Premier League club Lee Man.
+Fernando Recio Comí (列斯奧; born 17 December 1982) is a former professional footballer who played as a centre-back.
+He is currently the assistant coach of Hong Kong Premier League club Kitchee.

 Born in Spain, he spent most of his professional career with Kitchee in Hong Kong after signing in 2010, eventually going on to represent the Hong Kong national team.

 Club career

+Kitchee

-Born in Barcelona, Catalonia, Recio only played amateur football in his country, representing UE Rapitenca, CF Amposta and CD Tortosa.
-In June 2010 he was signed by Kitchee SC in Hong Kong, reuniting with former teammate – at the first two clubs – Ubay Luzardo (also a stopper).
-The club's manager, compatriot Josep Gombau, had tried to acquire the player in the previous transfer window, but failed.
+Born in Barcelona, Catalonia, Recio only played amateur football in his country, representing Rapitenca, Amposta and Tortosa.
+In June 2010 he was signed by Kitchee in Hong Kong, reuniting with his former teammate – at the first two teams – Ubay Luzardo (also a stopper); the club's manager, compatriot Josep Gombau, had tried to acquire the player in the previous transfer window, but failed.

 On 17 October 2013, general manager Ken Ng announced that Recio had renewed his contract until 2016.
-On 29 May of the following year he won the Hong Kong Player of the Year Award for 2013–14 season, receiving a HK$35,000 prize.
+On 29 May of the following year, he won the Hong Kong Footballer of the Year Award for the 2013–14 season, receiving a HK$35,000 prize.